lewiseason/yavm/README.md

 - [x] quick mode (when finding versions - short circuit once one is found)
 - [ ] raise sensible exceptions
 - [x] output a list of files which contain version info (for the `semcommit` git alias)
+- [ ] javascript programmatic interface (current fix is to dump the output of the version command to a file somewhere)